Blu3wolf/BMS-Docs/Acronyms.md

 IFI | In Flight Allignment | Alligning the INS in flight.
 IFR | Instrument Flight Rules | Or, I Follow Roads.
 ILS | Instrument Landing System |
+ILS DH or DA |Instrument Landing System Decision Height / Altitude | The height (AGL) at which the pilot needs to transition from instrument flight to visual flight.
+At that point, the pilot needs to have visually acquired the runway to be allowed to continue the approach.
 IM | Inner Marker | Marker beacon for ILS approach.
 IMC | Instrument Meterological Conditions | Weather in which the IFR are necessary.
 IMP | Impact | IAM MFD Page.